Siemens LOGO Starter Kit – PLC Programming for Beginners

 Siemens LOGO!
 8 12/24RCE KTP400 Basic Starter Kit

-With this kit we are starting to get a little more advanced.
+With this kit, we are starting to get a little more advanced.
 It includes the color display HMI – SIMATIC HMI KTP400 Basic.
-For several reasons this HMI is a bit more advanced than the previous.
-First of all it has a 4″ TFT color display.
+For several reasons, this HMI is a bit more advanced than the previous one.
+First of all, it has a 4″ TFT color display.
 This HMI is also part of the SIMATIC series and is also included in one of the S7-1200 Starter Kits.

 Siemens LOGO!
 8 12/24RCE KTP700 Basic Starter Kit